jlord/old-site/blog/simple-node-module.md

 # Node & npm Basics via a Simple Module
 #### Jessica Lord
 #### 2014-09-06
-#### Node.js, NPM, Development
+#### Node.js, npm, Development

-The other day I wrote a simple node module and thought it may be useful and digestible enough to look into and learn about some Node and npm Basics.
+The other day I wrote a simple Node module and thought it may be useful and digestible enough to look into and learn about some Node and npm Basics.
 If you have some questions about this module, you can [open an issue](http://www.github.com/jlord/cli-boilerplate/issues) on the repo.

 Before anything, of course you'll need [Node.js](http://www.nodejs.org) and npm (which comes with the Node install).